 At any time, parents can request adjustments to the restrictions on their iPads.
 Because families own the devices, parents are in the driver's seat.
 To request a change, or the complete removal of restrictions, please contact Bellarmine's technology staff.
 The best person to contact first will be Chelsey Rosario (email@example.com, ext 543).

-- Any software (apps) that are licensed by the school will be revoked this summer.
+- Any software (apps) that are licensed by the school will be revoked in June.

 - If you wish to continue using those apps, you will have to purchase them in the App Store.

 - Currently, we license Notability, Explain Everything and iStudiez Pro.

 - School accounts will be deleted at the end of the calendar year (Dec 31, 2018)